-This year, the World Quizzing Championships will take place on Saturday 1 June.
-The event is open to anyone who’d like to give it a go, just look for your nearest venue and get in touch with the local organiser.
+This year, the World Quizzing Championships will take place on Saturday 31 July.
+The event is open to anyone who’d like to give it a go: details for how to sign up to take part are here.

 The World Quizzing Championships itself is a written test that is sat simultaneously around the world.
 It consists of 240 questions across a wide variety of subjects and is available in a number of languages.